 There are certainly remaining challenges.
-When $Y_i\sim N(\theta_i,\sigma^2)$ and $\sigma$ is unknown, \citet[][Section 3]{finner1994two} pointed out that a disadvantage of the the CIs based on the $t$ statistic is that they are unbiased for the (natural) parameter $\theta_i/\sigma$, not $\theta_i$, and suggested an alternative CI which improves uniformly over the $t$ procedure.
+When $Y_i\sim N(\theta_i,\sigma^2)$ and $\sigma$ is unknown, \citet[][Section 3]{finner1994two} pointed out that a disadvantage of the CIs based on the $t$ statistic is that they are unbiased for the (natural) parameter $\theta_i/\sigma$, not $\theta_i$, and suggested an alternative CI which improves uniformly over the $t$ procedure.
 It might be of interest to try and modify \citeauthor{finner1994two}'s CI to produce an interval with similar properties as the MQC interval; for the corresponding procedure of Definition \ref{def:fcr-ssdci} to be valid, the monotonicity requirements would need to be checked, which might not be trivial.
 Another direction worth exploring is constructing sign-determining CIs for coefficients $\beta_j$ in a linear regression model; \citet{barber2016knockoff} address sign classification under directional-FDR control in the Gaussian linear model.
 To supplement such directional decisions with compatible confidence bounds is of clear practical importance.

-Another important issue is establishing a benchmark against which our procedure can be evaluated: while our procedure balances between power and length of constructed CIs, it is indexed by a single scalar parameter ($\psi$); it is natural to ask if more can be gained -- for example, in the form of shorter CIs -- when allowing more flexibility in constructing selective CIs that determine the sign.
+Lastly, we think that an important issue is establishing a benchmark against which our procedure can be evaluated: while our procedure balances between power and length of constructed CIs, it is indexed by a single scalar parameter ($\psi$); it is natural to ask if more can be gained---for example, in the form of shorter CIs---when allowing more flexibility in constructing selective CIs that determine the sign.
 To be able to compare different procedures, a reasonable option is to set up a formal criterion which will take into account both power and the shape of constructed intervals.